Kingriyor/lendsqr/Readme.md

 npm install

-	3. Configure environment variables by creating a .env file based on sample.env:
+	3. Configure environment variables by creating a .env file based on sample.env

 	4. Set up the database by running migrations: